puckkwaspen/2WH30_Group15/README.md

 1. Download the requirements: pip install -r requirements.txt as mentioned above.
 2. Run the `data_preparation.py` file.
 For this, make sure to have `annotations_final.csv` downloaded in the directory.
 3. Run the `CNN.py` python script.
 For reproducibility, the seed is set to 678.
-You can change the number of iterations in the code - line XXX to reduce the running time.
+You can change the number of iterations in the code - line 389 to reduce the running time.
 Two iterations take approximately 15 minutes to run.
 However, the more iterations you choose the run, the greater the chance of finding the most effective combination of hyperparameters.
 4. The results of each iteration are stored in `results_log.csv` so you can see the evaluation metrics of each iteration there.
 Moreover, from each iteration the best combination of hyperparameters is used to retrain the model and evaluate this setting on the